trento-project/wanda/guides/specification.md

         .find(|item| item.id == "super").properties
         .find(|prop| prop.name == "good").value
   ```
-  > Note: Keep in mind that some functions as `sort` and `drain` run in-place modifications, so they cannot be piped.
+  > Note: Keep in mind that some functions such as `sort` and `drain` run in-place modifications, so they cannot be piped.